-One of the most versatile summer bedding plants, Begonias are well loved for their large flamboyant blooms in a wide range of colours, and their ability to thrive in both sun and shade.
-Flowering continuously throughout summer up to the first frosts, Begonia bedding plants can be upright or trailing and are suitable for beds, borders, hanging baskets and window boxes.
-Some varieties such as Begonia 'Non-stop Mocca' even have dark leaves to add foliage interest to bedding schemes.
-Tuberous Begonias can be lifted and stored over winter and get bigger and better each year whereas Begonia semperflorens cultivars such as Begonia 'Lotto Mixed' are treated as annual bedding plants.
+One of the most versatile summer bedding plants, begonias are well loved for their large flamboyant blooms, and their ability to thrive in both sun and shade.
+Flowering continuously all summer until the first frosts, begonias can be upright or trailing and are suitable for beds, borders, hanging baskets and window boxes.
+Some varieties, such as Begonia 'Non-stop Mocca', have striking dark foliage for added interest.
+Tuberous begonias can be lifted and stored over winter and get bigger and better each year, whereas begonia semperflorens cultivars such as Begonia 'Lotto Mixed' are treated as annual bedding plants.

 For vibrant colour you can't beat a Californian Poppy!
-This hardy annual is sown directly in beds and borders and will happily self-seed, creating effortless drifts of colour year after year.
+This hardy annual is sown directly into the soil of beds and borders and will happily self-seed, creating effortless drifts of colour year after year.
 Traditionally orange, recent breeding has brought us a plethora of new colours including yellows, pinks, reds and apricot.
 The intensely coloured silky blooms are borne above neat clumps of feathery blue-green foliage and are attractive to bees and hoverflies.
 Thriving in poor, dry soils in full sun, simply scatter the seeds of these lively summer bedding plants where you want them to flower and let them take care of themselves.